Techgrounds-Cloud-9/cloud-9-katelindt/03_Networking/NTW_01_OSI_stack.md

 ## Key terminology
 - The Open Systems Interconnection model (OSI model) - a conceptual model created by the International Organization for Standardization which enables diverse communication systems to communicate using standard protocols.
 In the OSI reference model, the communications between a computing system are split into seven different abstraction layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.

+- The TCP/IP model - a functional model designed to solve specific communication problems, and which is based on specific, standard protocols.

 ## Exercise
  - Study:
     - The OSI model and its uses.